trailblazer/trailblazer.github.io/gems/reform/prepopulator.md

 There's different alternatives for setting a default value for a formerly empty field.

 1. Use `:prepopulator` as [described here](#configuration).
 Don't forget to call `prepopulate!` before rendering the form.
 2. Override the reader of the property.
 This is not recommended as you might screw things up.
-Remember that the property reader is called for presentation (in the form builder), for validation and when syncing.
+Remember that the property reader is called for presentation (in the form builder) and for validation in `#validate`.

 {% highlight ruby %}
 property :title